orchestral/testbench/README.md

 }
 ```

+#### Setup Environment

-If you need to add something early in the application bootstrapping process, you could use the `getEnvironmentSetUp()` method:
+If you need to add something early in the application bootstrapping process (which executed between registering service providers and booting service providers) you could use the `getEnvironmentSetUp()` method:

 ```php
 /**